Epic Mickey 2: The Power of Two: Plot

-Mickey and Oswald arrive in Mean Street, which has been split in half by the earthquake, where Gremlin Jamface advises them to fix the disabled projectors via their control station in Rainbow Falls.
-They fight their way through Wasteland, fighting various Blotlings, Beetleworx and Blotworx.
-After heading to the Mad Doctor's lab in Disney Gulch and defeating a Blotworx dragon, they find out the projectors were intentionally sabotaged with evidence pointing to fellow gremlin, Prescott, who has been acting strangely.
-The group follows him to Fort Wasteland, an area that was seemly destroyed during the Blot's revolt, and help one of the Lonesome Ghosts befriend the local Blotlings, whom he believes are just misunderstood.
-They are then led to the Floatyard, where they find Prescott has built a massive robot designed after him, which he uses to attack the group.
-Destroying or trapping the robot, Mickey and Oswald try interrogating Prescott, only to have Animatronic Daisy Duck's news team and the Mad Doctor arrive.
-The Mad Doctor seems to put Prescott in a hypnotic trance, making him confess to being behind the chaos which convinces everyone except for the duo.
-The Mad Doctor later announces he will be building a new attraction as a victory celebration.
-The toons of Wasteland begin to accept him as their leader instead of Oswald, to the latter's dismay.
+Mickey and Oswald arrive in Mean Street via the train, where Gremlin Jamface advises them to fix the disabled projector travel network via their control station in Rainbow Falls.
+They fight their way through Wasteland to accomplish this, battling various Blotworx.
+After heading to the Mad Doctor's laboratory in Disney Gulch and defeating a Blotworx dragon, they find out the projectors were intentionally sabotaged.
+Small Pete presents evidence pointing to OsTown's grumpy caretaker Gremlin Prescott, whom the heroes had earlier caught assembling a secret television device.
+The group follow him to Fort Wasteland, a fortress abandoned during the Blot's revolt, and onto the Floatyard, where they find Prescott has built a gigantic battle mech modelled after himself.
+Confessing to the projectors' sabotage, he accuses Gus of never recognizing his potential and battles the heroes.

+After trapping or destroying his creation, the group try interrogating Prescott, only for Wasteland's news team and the Mad Doctor to arrive.
+One of the Mad Doctor's Beetleworx places Prescott in a hypnotic trance, making him publicly confess to being behind the chaos – which convinces everyone except for Mickey's group.
+The Mad Doctor announces he will be building a new attraction in celebration, and Wasteland's inhabitants begin to accept him as their leader instead of Oswald, to Oswald's dismay.

-Concerned, Mickey and Oswald follow the Mad Doctor's trail through Ventureland to his hideout, which leads them through Autotopia, another area that was also supposedly destroyed during the Blot's revolt.
-While traveling through a projector leading to Lonesome Manor's attic, they learn what happened to the Mad Doctor after the events of the first game; he crash-landed in Disney Gulch and set up his new lab there.
-It is also revealed that he was the one who created the Blotworx (made from Spatters and cars from Autotopia), but was forced to cast them out due to their hostility.
-After saving a captured Jamface, they find the Mad Doctor's diary, from which they learn that he convinced Prescott to build him a special device to broadcast a show called The Mad Doctor's World of Evil into Mickey's world where its ratings there would bestow upon him a new heart, allowing him to leave Wasteland.
-He also manipulated Prescott into sabotaging the projectors to keep anyone from reaching Autotopia and discovering his scheme.
-Wanting to become a toon again after learning that he was falling apart due to his toon parts interfering with his animatronics, the Mad Doctor began using his technology to enslave the Guardians, the primeval spirits of Wasteland, which has been the cause of the earthquakes all along.
-They confront the Mad Doctor at his attraction, now revealed to be a doomsday device used to destroy Wasteland, where he demands the brush from Mickey in exchange for their friends whom he has kidnapped, but Oswald prevents this from happening as it will make him unstoppable.
-They defeat the Mad Doctor, whose robotic body finally gives out and is either defeated or redeemed depending on which path was taken in his fight.
-Afterwards, all of Wasteland celebrates Mickey and Oswald's triumph with a parade highlighting the duo's major choices throughout the game.
+Gus goes through Prescott's belongings and retrieves blueprints that suggest his main project was not the mech, but rather an undercover operation in Ventureland.
+Mickey and Oswald follow the trail through Ventureland, which leads them to Autotopia, a region that was presumed to be destroyed during the Blot's revolt.
+There, they witness mechanical siphons erected by Prescott pumping Wasteland's primeval spirits, the Guardians, out of the ground.
+These machines were disrupting the foundation of Wasteland and causing the earthquakes.
+After disabling them, the team discover a secret projector set up by the Mad Doctor; travelling through, they learn what happened to the Mad Doctor following his previous defeat.
+He crash-landed in Disney Gulch and set up his lab there, creating the Blotworx as part of a plot for revenge, but was forced to cast them out due to their hostility.

+In the attic of Lonesome Manor, which has been retooled into a secret television studio, they find the Mad Doctor's diary, from which they learn of his true intentions.
+He manipulated Prescott into building him the television device in order to broadcast a television program, 'The Wonderful World of Evil,' into Mickey's world, to bestow upon him fame and thus a new heart, allowing him to escape Wasteland.
+Wanting to become a Toon again after discovering that his Beetleworx form had begun to deteriorate, the Mad Doctor schemed to capture the Guardians in Autotopia as he knew they would have the power to restore him.

+Mickey and Oswald confront the Mad Doctor at his new attraction, now revealed to be a doomsday device intended to destroy Wasteland upon his departure.
+He demands the brush from Mickey in exchange for sparing the citizens trapped on the ride.
+Mickey is prepared to hand it over, but Oswald prevents the exchange at the last second.
+The duo then defeat the Mad Doctor, whose Beetleworx form finally gives out and is either killed or redeemed depending on which path is taken in his fight.
+If redeemed, the Mad Doctor saves the heroes from falling into a thinner lake and is turned back into a Toon by the freed Guardians.
+In the aftermath, all of Wasteland celebrates Mickey and Oswald's triumph with a parade highlighting the duo's major choices throughout the game.